yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

  <a href="./main.tf" target="_blank">maint.tf</a>:
   - References the created ressources: primary and secondary RGs + AKS clusters + storage account (you should be able to reuse it for your existing resources)
   - Creates RBACs for Velero Service Principal.
 See this <a href="https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure#set-permissions-for-velero" target="_blank">article</a> for defining minium permissions.
-  - Installs Velero on the AKS Clusters using the provided module
+  - Installs Velero on the AKS Clusters using the provided module (enable Restic for filesystem backup)

 ## Customizing the module